 Study Abroad Program Overview

-Study abroad in Tanzania and begin to understand development, competing priorities and regional disparities through coursework, lectures, and community engagement.
-This program offers a unique opportunity to learn and live alongside those directly involved in community development, and to contribute to efforts which support the empowerment of and services for the nation and its population.
+Study abroad in Tanzania to begin to understand development, competing priorities, limited resources, and regional disparities through coursework, lectures, and community engagement.
+This program offers a unique opportunity to learn and live alongside those directly involved in local service initiatives, and to contribute to efforts which support the training, empowerment, and services for the nation and its people.

 This program takes place in three locations:

 - arrival and orientation starts in Dar es Salaam, with its active seaports, distinct neighborhoods, and welcoming markets, located on the warm coast of the Indian Ocean.

 - Iringa, the program's home base located in central Tanzania, provides courses and field methods training.

-- the village of Mufindi, where community service is with a long-standing tradition, serving orphans, vulnerable children and the region's underserved populations.
+- the village of Mufindi, where community service is with a long-standing tradition, with services for orphans, vulnerable children and the region's underserved population.

 Through coursework, field trips, excursions, and community service projects, gain a deep understanding of this nation and its unique role within East Africa.